-Jeffrey Gibson’s exhibition Like a Hammer was on display at the Seattle Art Museum last spring.
+Jeffrey Gibson’s exhibition Like a Hammer was on display at the Seattle Art Museum in the spring of 2019.
 It’s one of the rare exhibits I’ve gone to see more than once.
-(Another fave was Gordon Parks’ Segregation Story at the High Museum).
+Another exhibit with repeat viewings was Gordon Parks’ Segregation Story at the High Museum.
 The exhibition space on the last night of the show was buzzing with energy.
 A person wearing a shirt that read “Indigiqueer and still here” caught my eye.

-One of Jeffrey Gibson’s pieces is a video called On the Other Hand (above).
+One of Jeffrey Gibson’s pieces is a video called one becomes the other (above).
 Kealey Boyd at hyperallergic says, “The film is set in the Native American archives and art storage of the Denver Art Museum.
 We see a man speaking Kiowa pick up a hand drum from a shelf and begin to play.
 A woman in a long, white dress with colorful patterns enters the halls, dancing in time.”

 The video moves me because it is both modern and historical.
 People with indigenous ancestry handle artifacts that once sat in someone’s home.
 At what precise moment does an item shift from “everyday object” to “artifact”?
 Set in a museum’s archives, the video also made me think about these pieces as art.
 I compared them to what American culture is used to seeing in museums: baroque paintings, snuff boxes, marble sculptures.
 Someone owned these priceless paintings before they landed in a museum.
 The cards nearby often state the former owner or the fact that it is a gift.
 What do these Indigenous artifacts say about their owners?
 Did they give these items in the same way?